rrrraghav/practicum-take-home/task3/README.md

 # Task 3
-We are designing a new bank account page for a client in the financial services industry.
-The frontend team has already created a low-fi implementation, which uses mock data.
-Please update their implementation to use real data coming from the backend!!
+You've been tasked to design a new bank account page for a client in the banking industry.
+The frontend team has already created a lo-fi implementation, which uses mock data to display the customer's name, their current bank balance and the total pending charges on their account.
+Please update their implementation to use real data coming from a backend API!

 **The name, balance, and total pending charges of the user should all use live data**